Battle of Ras al-Ayn (2012–13): First ceasefire

 Negotiations between rebels and the PYD-led Kurdish forces resumed on 15 December.
 An agreement was reached the next day, and on 17 December a ceasefire took effect between local Kurdish militias and Arab rebels.
 Under the terms of the ceasefire, both sides were to withdraw from the city, share checkpoints surrounding it, and transfer its administration to local civilian Kurds, Arabs, Chechens, and Christians.
 But though fighting had ended, fighters on both sides failed to withdraw, raising concerns about the strength of the truce.

 Signs of improved relations between the PYD and the rebels emerged at the YPG's first plenary meeting in al-Malikiyah from 1 to 5 January 2013.
 In addition to organising their military command structure, the PYD members at the meeting stressed "the unity of the struggle of the Syrian people" and the importance of having good relations with the Arab opposition.
 Significantly, they raised the flag of the Free Syrian Army next to the PYD flag; prior to this, YPG units were known for kidnapping and intimidating individuals and groups who displayed the flag in their territory.
 Despite this, the peace only enjoyed wider support among the FSA groups among the Arab rebels.
-In contrast, the al-Nusra Front and Ghuraba al-Sham had invested far less in the negotiations, and remained willing to resume hostilities.
+In contrast, Al-Nusra Front and Ghuraba al-Sham had invested far less in the negotiations, and remained willing to resume hostilities.
 Furthermore, neither the Kurdish forces nor the rebels upheld the agreement to fully withdraw their armed troops from Ras al-Ayn.
-Nevertheless, the ceasefire initially held, and the al-Nusra Front even set up joint checkpoints with the YPG.
+Nevertheless, the ceasefire initially held, and Al-Nusra Front even set up joint checkpoints with the YPG.